jobindjohn/vivaplus_v0.2/docs/model-doc/40-thorax.md

 ## Ribcage

-The ribcage is modelled based on generic model by Iraeus et al. [@Iraeus2019]
+The ribcage is modelled based on the generic model by Iraeus et al. [@Iraeus2019]

 ### Ribcage Model Components